supersoaker/svn-to-gitlab/README.md

 # svn-to-gitlab
-little bash script for bringing old svn repositories to gitlab
+little bash script for bringing old svn repositories to gitlab.
+Creating new repositories in gitlab and matching all old svn authors to new gitlab users.

 ##Using
 1 - Get this repo